-- Earlier, Jesus had told His disciples that He "must go to Jerusalem and suffer many things at the hands of the [religious leaders], and that he must be killed and on the third day be raised to life" (v.
+- Earlier, Jesus had explained to His disciples that He "must go to Jerusalem and suffer many things at the hands of the elders, the chief priests and the teachers of the law, and that he must be killed and on the third day be raised to life" (v.
 16:21).
-In John's account, Jesus said He told them these things because He had called them His friends (John 15:15b). - Peter responded, "No, Lord!
+In John's account, Jesus said He told them these things because He had called them His friends (John 15:15b). - It was hard for the disciples to believe that Jesus would suffer and die.
+Peter responded, "No, Lord!
 This shall never happen!"
 But Jesus told Peter, "You are a stumbling block to me; you do not have in mind the concerns of God, but merely human concerns" (v.
 16:23).
 Then Jesus said, "Whoever wants to be my disciple must deny themselves and take up their cross and follow me" (v.
-16:24).

-- The religious leaders began planning to arrest Jesus secretly and kill Him (Matt.
+16:24). - The chief priests and the elders began planning how they could arrest Jesus secretly and kill Him (Matt.
 26:3-4). - While Jesus and His disciples were in Bethany, a woman poured expensive perfume on Jesus' head.
-The disciples thought that the money should have been used to help the poor.
+The disciples thought it was a waste and that the money should have been used to help the poor.
 But Jesus said, "She has done a beautiful thing to me...When she poured this perfume on my body, she did it to prepare me for burial" (v.
 26:10-12). - Then one of Jesus' disciples, Judas Iscariot, secretly made a deal with the chief priests to betray Jesus for thirty pieces of silver.
 And Judas watched for a chance to hand Jesus over.